 The Wilderness Act, passed in September 1964, created the legal definition of "wilderness" in the United States and set aside more than 9 million acres of federal land to be forever protected from development.
 Since then, the number of protected acres has grown to nearly 110 million.
 The "Wilderness Forever" exhibit will serve as a centerpiece of celebrations across the country in 2014 commemorating the establishment of the National Wilderness Preservation System and bringing together the voices of ordinary Americans to celebrate these special places.

-Wilderness50 is a coalition of more than 25 non-profit organizations, academic institutions, and government agencies that is planning and implementing local, regional, and national events and projects.
+Wilderness50 is a coalition of more than 30 non-profit organizations, academic institutions, companies, government agencies and concerned citizens that is planning and implementing local, regional, and national events and projects.
 This coalition is charged with raising public awareness of wilderness and engaging youth during 2014, the 50th anniversary year.
 Our nation's wilderness system, now encompassing over 109 million acres, was established in 1964 for the use and enjoyment of the American people and provides many direct and in-direct benefits, such as those relating to ecological, geological, scientific, educational, scenic, spiritual, economic, recreational, historical, and cultural uses and activities.
 The 757 wilderness areas that exist today are managed by all four federal land managing agencies, the Bureau of Land Management, Fish and Wildlife Service, Forest Service, and National Park Service.

 Contact: Lisa Ronald (Eidson)